gabpedroza/IDP-M208/IDP/docs/Software_documentation.md

 ## Algorithms
 ### General outline
 The robot operates in 3 clearly distinct modes.
 1. "ground": It circles around the ground floor of the arena, looking for boxes.
 It does so by checking with the left-hand side distance sensor.
+This is achieved through the `Follower.hunt_box` method (though it doesnt have a loop itself).
-2. "second: It goes back and forth in the second floor, looking for boxes.
+2. "second": It goes back and forth in the second floor, looking for boxes.
 In this case, it has to use sensors on both sides.
+This is also achieved through the `Follower.hunt_box` method.
-3. Delivery (encapsulates the deprecated pickGround and pickSecond modes, as well as the going home): follows a breadth-first algorithm to go between two specified nodes.
+3. Delivery: after picking up a box with `Follower.pick_ground_box`, follows a breadth-first algorithm to go between two specified nodes, using the `Follower.deliver_box` method.

 It starts on the ground mode, and momentarily switches to delivery mode on each detected box.
 After two boxes are picked up and delivered, it switches to second mode, and goes back to delivery whenever it finds a box.
 After finding the last two boxes, it delivers itself to the start area through the delivery mode.
+It auto-detects when to go home inside the `Follower.hunt_box` method, and returns with the method `Follower.go_home`.
 ### Sensing lines
 The robot averages out a set of line measurements to produce a list of values on which to act.
 White and black are hence defined through a threshold.
 This smoothes out possible small glitches in the sensors.

-The two middle sensors only care about PID (stright line following).
+The two middle sensors only care about PID (stright line following), as written in `Follower.pid`.
 The two external sensors only care about node detection.
-Node detection is a two-step process:
+Node detection is a two-step process, as written in `Follower.detect_radical_turn`:
  1. If any external sensor detects something white, it records that.
 The node has not yet been detected.
  2. After a specified period of time since this first detection (currently 150ms), it checks again, with both sensors.
 The outcome of this measurement gives the output of node detection.